Security

 We support standard data subject requests — access, portability, erasure, restriction — within statutory timelines.
 The full procedure is described in our Privacy Policy and our Personal Data Breach Response Procedure.
 Our Sub-Processor List catalogues every third party that may process personal data on our behalf, including transfer mechanisms and data categories.

-Auraflow is currently under review against Shopify's Built for Shopify standards, which include independent security and performance requirements beyond standard app marketplace minimums.
+Auraflow is engineered to meet Shopify's Built for Shopify security and performance requirements — independent standards that go beyond the marketplace minimums.

 10. Reporting a security concern